Top 10 Online Accounting software

 2021.
 Zoho Books gets a Free Plan

-Zoho has introduced the free plan of Zoho Books, designed to meet the accounting needs of small businesses, startups, and freelancers.
-Zoho Books’ free plan aims to transform the finance workspace of small businesses by providing a modern cloud accounting platform to replace traditional or spreadsheet accounting, eliminate the risk of data loss, and reduce manual effort and errors.
-The free plan will help you go paperless, automate your accounting tasks, and take your accounting wherever you go.
-With this free plan, you can create, customize and send up to 1,000 invoices per year, collect payments online or offline, and automate your payment reminders.
-You will also be able to upload expense receipts and monitor expenses by category to stay within your budget.
-With the client portal enabled, your customers will be able to view their outstanding invoices, comment on transactions, pay you online, and leave reviews.
+Zoho has introduced the free plan for Zoho Books, a solution specifically designed to address the accounting requirements of small businesses, startups, and freelancers.
+The aim of Zoho Books' free plan is to revolutionize the financial workspace for small businesses by offering a modern cloud-based accounting platform that replaces traditional or spreadsheet-based accounting methods.
+This transition helps eliminate the risk of data loss, reduces manual effort and errors, and provides a more efficient accounting process.
+By utilizing the free plan, you can embrace a paperless approach, automate various accounting tasks, and access your accounting system from anywhere.
+The free plan enables you to create, customize, and send up to 1,000 invoices annually.
+You can conveniently collect payments both online and offline while automating payment reminders.
+Additionally, the plan allows you to upload expense receipts and effectively monitor expenses by category, helping you stay within your budget.
+By enabling the client portal feature, your customers gain access to view their outstanding invoices, provide transaction comments, make online payments, and leave reviews.

 2021.
 Pennylane raises $18.3M for its accounting service